Jake Lynch: Professional career

+Lynch has since turned towards creative writing, with a debut novel published in 2019 and a detective story in 2025.
+His poetry appears in literary journals.

 Honours and awards

 Lynch has received numerous awards, most recently the Luxembourg Peace Prize for his work in peace journalism.

 Activism

 Lynch has been active in human rights campaigns, in the Boycott, Divestment and Sanctions (BDS) campaign, and in campaigns for Palestinian rights.
 In 2013, Shurat HaDin, an Israeli NGO, commenced legal action in the Federal Court of Australia against Lynch, alleging a breach of Australia's anti-racism laws over Lynch's active support for the BDS campaign.
 The case, however, was subsequently dismissed by His Honour Justice Alan Robertson, with costs in favour of Lynch.

-In March 2015, Lynch was investigated by the University of Sydney after confronting attendees at a pro-Israel talk at the university featuring retired British Colonel and pro-Israel advocate Richard Kemp.
-Lynch was criticised for thrusting money in the face of at least one Jew.
-In late April 2015, Lynch was cleared of allegations of anti-Semitism by the University of Sydney, a decision by welcomed by Palestinian advocates but criticised by Jewish groups.